Celebrating Passover Seder with Kids

-Passover, or Pesach, begins at sundown on Wednesday, April 5 and ends Thursday, April 13.
+Passover, or Pesach, begins before sundown on April 22 and ends after nightfall on April 30.
 Passover Seder includes many prayers and rituals along with the retelling of the Israelites’ exodus from slavery in Egypt—all before dinner is served!
 Seder is meant to be a relaxed and educational holiday observance, so celebrate with these creative ideas.

 Passover Seders and Celebrations